Leevi2000/LazyAbitti/README.md

 # LazyAbitti
-a tool that will be supposed to search if there's new ABITTI version available, and then download (the file) automatically
+a tool that is supposed to search if there's new ABITTI version available, and then download (the file) automatically

 This works only on windows computers